bcmichael/RNMR-Docs/docs/command/full_command.md

 and it is either a local maximum or minimum if its intensity is greater or less than zero respectively.
 By setting `CONMD` to POS, NEG, or ABS beforehand, the user may modify the selection of 2D peaks for a given threshold value.
 ## WPPSB
-Write to pulse programmer spectrometer bus
+Write data byte to pulse programmer spectrometer bus

 Category: Hardware

-Format: `WPPSB` iadr data
+Format: `WPPSB` adr data

 Defaults: 0 0

-Prerequisites: Pulse programmer spectrometer bus control implemented (CGFSB2).
+Prerequisites: Pulse programmer spectrometer bus control implemented (CGFSB2); RNMRA only

 Description:
-`WPPSB` writes a data byte to the pulse programmer spectrometer bus.
+`WPPSB` writes a data byte from the pulse programmer spectrometer bus.
+The adr parameter specifies the address to write the byte to and may range from 0 to 255 inclusive.
+The data parameter specifies what value to write to the bus and may range from 0 to 255 inclusive.
+If adr or data is omitted RNMR will prompt for it with a default of 0.
 ## WRFEX
 Load waveform RF program